To the Husbands Who Travel for Work: How to Connect with Your Wives

 Wives with husbands who travel for work

-How to deal with your husband traveling for work
+How to deal with husband traveling for work

 Ok, wives: I’m talking to you now.
 Most of the advice above can be applied directly to you so I won’t repeat it.
 (See all the asterisks – that means you can do it too!)
 I’ll devote this section to dealing with your specific needs and how you can help your marriage thrive while your husband travels.